Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 The review should answer four questions:

 1. Are the six real BTH source files and identifier semantics represented correctly?
-2. Is the current pathway-group/index interpretation acceptable for the initial real-data comparison?
-3. Are the cohort, propensity, comparative and clustering specifications methodologically appropriate?
+2. Are the cohort, propensity, comparative and clustering specifications methodologically appropriate?
-4. Are the logs and audit outputs sufficient for another analyst to understand exactly what happened at every stage without relying on undocumented notebook state?
+3. Are the logs and audit outputs sufficient for another analyst to understand exactly what happened at every stage without relying on undocumented notebook state?

 ---